 We participate with most insurances.

-Kathleen Sumner, PT, DPT, WCS, TPS has worked as a physical therapist rehabilitating patients in a variety of settings including acute care, rehab, geriatric, home care , group homes and most extensively in Women's Health for over 35 years.
-She achieved board certification in Women's Health in 2011 along with receiving her Certification of Achievement in OB- PT (CAPP-OB).
-As a graduate of Temple University she has educated fellow therapists at conferences, physicians at grand rounds and patients at support groups in the role of pelvic floor physical therapy.
-She been an assistant in continuing education classes in visceral mobilization techniques.
-Recently, Kathy earned her Therapeutic Pain Specialist Certification in 2016.
-In 2017, she earned her DPT.
-She currently treats orthopedic conditions with a focus on chronic pelvic pain, urinary and fecal incontinence, ante and post partum conditions, bowel dysfunction, and male pelvic dysfunction.
+Kathleen Sumner, PT, DPT, WCS, has worked as a physical therapist rehabilitating patients in numerous settings including acute care, rehab, geriatric, homecare, group homes and most extensively in Women's Health for more than 35 years.
+She achieved board certification in Women's Health in 2011 along with receiving her Certification of Achievement in OB- PT (CAPP-OB) and Therapeutic Pain Science.
+As a physical therapy graduate of Temple University, she has educated fellow therapists at conferences, physicians at grand rounds and patients at support groups in the role of pelvic floor physical therapy.
+She's been an assistant in continuing education classes in visceral mobilization techniques.
+In 2017, she earned the Doctorate of Physical Therapy.
+She currently treats orthopedic conditions with a focus on chronic pelvic pain, urinary and fecal incontinence, ante and post-partum conditions, bowel dysfunction, and male pelvic dysfunction, osteoporosis, abdominal pain, endometriosis, painful bladder syndrome, IC, prostatitis, coccyx pain along with other chronic musculoskeletal conditions.
+Her practice now includes treating pediatric patients suffering from a variety of bowel and bladder issues.
+She resides in Doylestown, Pennsylvania with her husband.
+She has three grown daughters and is also a happy grandmother.